-- Go to Admin > Equipment & Spaces.
+- Go to Admin > Spaces & Equipment.

-- Find the location you want to set up, then click on its Edit () icon in the Actions column.
+- Under the Locations tab, click on the location's edit () icon in the Action column.

-- Click on the Exchange/Outlook tab in the location's settings.
+- Click on the Outlook/Exchange tab in the location's settings.

 In order to begin syncing your Outlook resources with your LibCal space bookings, you must first connect LibCal to your Exchange server.
 If you are unsure of any of the below settings, please ask your IT staff for the correct ones to use.